-Design Loads: The design of helical pile foundations begins with determination of the demand loads.
-The structural loads shall be determined in accordance with Section R301 of the IRC using appropriate load combinations shown in the IBC or ASCE 7.
-The demand loads shall be included in the pile capacity reports given to the building official.
+Design Loads: The design of helical foundations begins with determination of the design loads.
+The design loads shall be determined in accordance with Section R301 of the IRC using appropriate load combinations shown in the code or ASCE 7, as applicable.

-Cap or Bracket Capacity: The capacity of the HPF cap connecting the supported structure to the pile shaft shall be determined by analysis using accepted engineering standards and practice.
-Connection of the pile cap to the supported structure and to the helical pile shaft shall be considered in the design.
+Cap or Bracket Capacity: The capacity of the HF cap connecting the supported structure to the foundation shaft shall be as determined by testing in accordance with Section 4.2.2.and analysis using accepted engineering standards and practice.
+Connection of the foundation cap to the supported structure and to the HF shaft shall be considered in the design.

-Shaft Structural Capacity: The ASD shaft axial capacity shall be determined using accepted engineering analysis and shall account for corrosion loss.
-The steel used in helical pile shafts shall not be stressed more than 0.5 Fy.
+Shaft Structural Capacity: The shaft axial ASD capacity shall be determined using accepted engineering analysis and shall account for corrosion loss.
+The steel used in HF shafts shall not be stressed more than 0.5 Fy at determined allowable capacity.

-Portions of helical pile shafts not buried in the ground, or piles extending through water or fluid soils shall be designed as columns.
-Pile heads shall be considered free, pinned, or fixed depending on the specific conditions of connections to the structure they support.
-Any soil other than fluid soil shall be deemed to afford sufficient lateral support to prevent buckling and to permit the design of the shaft as fully braced.
-When shafts extend in air, water, or fluid soils they shall be considered fixed and laterally supported at a point 5 feet (1524 mm) into firm soil or 10 feet (3048 mm) into soft soil.
+Portions of HF shafts not buried in the ground, or foundations extending through water or fluid soils shall be designed as unsupported columns.
+Tops of HF shall be considered free, pinned, or fixed depending on the specific conditions of connections to the structure they support.
+Any soil other than fluid soil shall be deemed to afford sufficient lateral support to prevent buckling and to permit the design of the column as braced.
+When shafts extend in air, water, or fluid soils they shall be considered fixed and laterally supported at a point 5 feet (1.5 m) into firm soil or 10 feet (3 m) into soft soil.
 Distances to fixity shorter than this may be permitted if based upon analysis by a design professional and subject to the approval of the building official.
-Pile axial structural capacity shall consider coupling eccentricity and rigidity.
-Welds in compression shall be considered and worst-case situations due to manufacturing tolerances shall be analyzed.

-The axial tension capacity analysis of the helical pile shall account for any reduced steel cross section where bolts, pins, etc., are used in the coupler connection.
-Welds in tension shall be considered and worst-case situations due to manufacturing tolerances shall be analyzed.

 Coupling Capacity: The capacity of the coupling when subjected to compression, tension, shear, and bending loads shall be determined by conventional analysis using the net section of the steel or by a testing plan accepted by the certification body.
-Coupling rigidity shall be considered in axial buckling evaluations.
-Coupling rigidity is to be determined by testing per Section 4.3.1.
+For piles that are not fully braced, coupling rigidity shall be considered in axial buckling evaluations.
+Where applicable, coupling rigidity shall be determined by testing in accordance with Section 4.2.1.

 Soil Bearing Capacity: The soil in which the helix is installed shall be undisturbed native soils or engineered fill.
-Where compressible, expansive, or otherwise shifting soils are known to be present at the site, these soils shall be removed or helices shall be extended below the zone of deleterious materials.
-In accordance with IRC Section R401.4, the building official may require a soil test where the presence of questionable soil characteristics soils is likely.
+Where compressible, expansive, or otherwise shifting soils are known to be present at the site, these questionable or unstable soils shall be removed, or the HF shall be extended below the zone of unstable materials.
+In accordance with IRC Section R401.4, the building official may require a soil test where the presence of questionable soil characteristics is likely.

-The allowable axial soil bearing load, Pa, shall not exceed the allowable geotechnical resistance determined as follows:
+The allowable axial soil bearing capacity, Pa, of the HF shall not exceed the allowable geotechnical resistance determined as follows:

-Pa = Pu / FS

-Where Pu is the least ultimate capacity determined by torque correlation (i.e., Kt x Final Torque) or area of helix times the ultimate bearing capacity of the layer in which it is bearing.